 The student(s) should make sure that their submission is approved by their mentor before submission.
 During the submission process, the author will be prompted to upload a Letter of Support written by their faculty mentor.
 For more information on what should be included in the letter of support, please see the Letter of Support tab.

-Every submission will require a two Letters of Support in order to be considered for publication.
+Every submission will require a Letter of Support, and one or two potential reviewers in order to be considered for publication.